sercankulcu/sercankulcu.github.io/_fun/nereye-boyle.md

    - separation
 ---

-Some endings hurt because somebody leaves.
-Others hurt because they leave before listening.
+Some words become heavy when they have nowhere to go.

+You prepare the sentence.
+You find the right moment.
+And then the person is already somewhere else — mentally, emotionally, physically moving toward the door.
+The words are ready and the conversation is over.

-*Nereye Böyle* makes me think about that second kind.
+*Nereye Böyle* lives in that gap.

-There is something deeply painful in wanting to explain yourself to a person who has already decided what the story means.
-You are still trying to find the right words, but they are already walking away.
+There is a particular pain in wanting to explain yourself to someone who has already decided what the story means.
+You are still looking for language.
+They are already walking.
 Maybe they think they understand.
-Maybe they are tired.
-Maybe listening would make leaving more difficult.

-Whatever the reason, you are left with sentences that have nowhere to go.
+Maybe listening would make leaving more difficult, and they know this.
+Whatever the reason, you are left holding sentences that no longer have an address.

-I know how heavy unsaid words can become.
+I know how heavy those become.

-Sometimes we imagine that communication problems are about not speaking enough.
-I am not sure that is true.
-Two people can speak constantly and still fail to hear each other.
-Listening requires more than silence while the other person talks.
-It requires the possibility that your own version of events may be incomplete.

-That is difficult when emotions are already damaged.

-When we are hurt, we become excellent lawyers for ourselves.
-We collect evidence.
-We remember every sentence that proves we were right and every mistake that proves the other person was wrong.
-Soon there are two completely different stories about the same relationship.

-And both people believe theirs.

-Maybe that is why a simple question can become so important.

-How are you?

-Not as a greeting.

-Really asking.

-There have been days when I looked perfectly normal while things inside me were far from normal.
-I went to work, answered messages, talked to people and did everything I was supposed to do.
-Nobody had any reason to think something was wrong.

-That does not mean I was fine.
+They do not disappear.
+They become the conversation you replay in different versions — the version where you said the right thing, the version where they stayed to hear it, the version where both of you were less afraid of the same moment.

-I think most adults become good at this.
+Most adults become very good at hiding when something is wrong.

-We learn how to carry sadness without making it visible.
-We say "I'm okay" because explaining the truth would take too long.
-Sometimes we even hope one particular person will notice without being told.
+We say "I'm fine" because the truth takes longer than the moment allows.
+We hope that the person closest to us will notice without being told.
+When they don't, a particular loneliness enters the relationship — not the loneliness of being alone, but of being beside someone who is looking past you.

-Then they do not.

-That can hurt more than expected.

-Perhaps it is unfair.
-Nobody can read our minds.
-But love creates strange expectations.
-We want the person closest to us to see the cracks before everyone else does.

-When they cannot, loneliness enters the relationship.

-And being lonely beside someone is very different from being lonely alone.

-The song also makes me think about what happens when feelings become too large to keep private.
-At some point you tell somebody.
-A friend asks what happened, and suddenly the whole story comes out.

-Later, you wonder whether you should have said anything.

-I understand that regret too.

-There are things we want to keep between two people even after those two people have stopped being close.
-Speaking about them feels like opening a private room to strangers.

-But sometimes the room is too heavy to sit in alone.

-So we talk.

-Maybe that is not betrayal.

-Maybe it is survival.
+That distinction matters.

+Being lonely alone is at least legible.
+You know the shape of it.
+Being lonely beside someone is stranger, because you cannot explain it without sounding ungrateful, and you cannot stop feeling it simply by deciding to.

-What stays with me most in *Nereye Böyle* is the urgency.
-There is still something unfinished.
+What stays with me in this song is the urgency of a last chance.

 The door has not completely closed, but one person is already moving toward it.

-That moment is familiar.
+There is still time.
+But time is visibly running out.

-If you have something to say, this is the last chance.
+If you have something to say, say it now.

-If you want to ask a question, ask it now.

-If you still care how the other person feels, stop for a minute.

-Because after enough time, the questions change.
+Because the questions change.

-At first you ask, "Why are you leaving?"
+At first: why are you leaving?

-Later you ask, "Why didn't you listen?"
+Later: why didn't you listen?

-And years after that, you may ask nothing at all.

-I think some relationships could have ended differently if both people had slowed down for one honest conversation.
-Not necessarily with a happy ending.
-Some people still need to separate.
+And after enough time has passed: nothing.
+The question dissolves into the past along with everything else that never got finished.

-But there is a difference between an ending and an escape.
+There is a difference between an ending and an escape.

-An ending allows both people to speak.

-An escape leaves one person talking to an empty room.
+An ending allows both people to speak, even when what they say is difficult.
+An escape saves one person from discomfort and leaves the other standing in a room that is suddenly empty, holding words that were never delivered, wondering whether any conversation could have changed the direction.

+Perhaps some could have.

-Maybe that is the real sadness behind the question.
+Perhaps that is the real sadness behind the question.

 Not "Where are you going?"